Success Stories with Oracle Database Administration

 RAC looks like the answer: near instantaneous failover of services and sessions from one instance to another if you lose a node.
 But it doesn’t protect you against losing the site.
 Or does it?
 Yes, if you set up a stretched cluster.
 At each of two airport terminals, we had a database server and a storage array, connected through a fiber switch.
 A separate ethernet gave the terminals on the security desks and the baggage scanners access, load balanced across both server nodes.
 ASM handled the mirroring.
 Losing a server node (not uncommon given erratic power suppliers and unreliable networks) caused all the broken sessions to reconnect (yes, we automated that) to the surviving node with a break in service time of only seconds.
 When the node came back online, ASM would re-synchronize the database copies.
 It really worked.

-And, best of all, it worked with Standard Edition licences.
+And, perhaps best of all, it worked with Standard Edition licences.

 Manual Failover with Standard Edition